 Every evening, when my children and I sit down together for dinner, I ask them to list their favorite parts of the day, and invariably they always begin with “right now.”
-We smile and talk about school and friends, tell jokes, and laugh around the table, cleaning our home-cooked meals from our plates, sipping from our glasses, and figuring out what’s next for dessert.
+We smile and talk about school and friends, tell jokes and laugh around the table, cleaning our home-cooked meals from our plates, sipping from our glasses and figuring out what’s next for dessert.

-As a parent, the thought of a child not enjoying a home-cooked meal, or a scoop of ice cream afterwards, breaks my maternal heart.
+As a parent, the thought of a child not enjoying a home-cooked meal, or a scoop of ice cream afterward, breaks my maternal heart.
 Yet, the startling statistic that one in five children goes without sufficient food is a sad and stunning reality; it’s a real component of day-to-day life for so many.
 These one in five children don’t have a favorite moment around the dinner table; these children don’t have dinner.

-Let that sink in: these children don’t have dinner.
+Let that sink in: These children don’t have dinner.

-This feeling—this desire to help them, to create change for them, to feed them—is the passion that fueled the fire behind the creation of The Chef’s Table No Kid Hungry dinner being held at Huntington’s Swallow restaurant on February 27.
-The event, a brainchild of Swallow’s Owner and Executive Chef James Tchinnis, a father of three, was brought on by the same empty feeling that most of us will get in our own stomachs when we re-read this sentence: these children don’t have dinner.
+This feeling—this desire to help them, to create change for them, to feed them—is the passion that fueled the fire behind the creation of the Chefs’ Table No Kid Hungry dinner being held at Huntington’s Swallow restaurant on February 27.
+The event, a brainchild of Swallow’s owner and executive chef James Tchinnis, a father of three, was brought on by the same empty feeling that most of us will get in our own stomachs when we re-read this sentence: These children don’t have dinner.

 “To me, it is a tragedy that in the most affluent country in the world, one in five children don’t know where their next meal will come from,” Tchinnis says.
 “I look at my own children and I can’t imagine them going to bed hungry, but this is the reality for so many kids, and it’s a fixable problem.
 There is plenty of food in this country.
 We just need to make sure that kids and their families have access to it.”